 - A legal claim takes up a lot of personal time and resources.

-- If you file out of state, you will have to travel.
+- If you file out of state, you have to travel to receive mesothelioma compensation.

 - Claims are filed against the government or military if your condition is related to military service.